 Tinos island is one of the most beautiful islands of the Greek Cyclades and captivates travelers with its calm beaches and picturesque villages.
 The island is becoming known for its ecotourism credentials and also for sustainable housing and eco-conscious lifestyles.
-The pilgrimage to the Panagia (Virgin Mary) of Tinos on August 15 brings many visitors to the island.
+Here is a comprehensive travel guide to eco-friendly Tinos Island.

 How to get to Tinos Island